 – The mobility-related services in Lahti will make use of the Moprim technology.
 I believe that compact living, urban development, and a mobile lifestyle will add to the need for services related to different forms of movement.
 The inhabitants of intelligent cities will need smart services; services that are interesting to them, such as payment without a ticket, MaaS, or Mobility as a service, says Martikainen.

-Moprim will be at the University of Helsinki / Helsinki Innovation Services (HIS) stand at Slush in Helsinki at the end of November.
+Moprim will be at the University of Helsinki / Helsinki Innovation Services (HIS) stand at Slush in Helsinki in December.
 HIS has been part of the product development of Moprim, and the technology is based on R&D carried out at the Department of Computer Science.

 For more information, please contact: